hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 - Assign everything to yourself and create the merge request.

 ### 11. **Accept Merge Request**
-Once the pipeline on the `feature` branch is successful:
+Once the pipeline on the `feature` branch is successful ✅:
 - Accept the Merge request --> This will automatically trigger the CI/CD pipeline on the `main` branch.

 ### 12. **Run Production Deployment**
-Once the `stage-deploy` stage on the `main` branch is successful:
+Once the `stage-deploy` stage on the `main` branch is successful ✅:
 - Click on the **prod-deploy** stage to run the production deployment.